 How to get to there?

-- Schönefeld (SXF): When you take Easyjet & Co you will arrive at SXF.
-A bit outside of Berlin, but it has good connections to Berlin city centre with S-Bahn, regional railway express and buses (X7, 171 to U7 Rudow).
+For those who are arriving by airplane the BER is a bit outside of Berlin, but it has good connections to Berlin city centre with S-Bahn, regional railway express (FEX) and buses (X7, 171 to U7 Rudow).

 Moving Around in Berlin with Public Transport Service

 Berlin has a very good local public transport.
 It consists of Underground (U), city railway called S-Bahn (S), regional railway (Regionalbahn), Metro-Buses (M) (buses that run at least every 15 mins), Metro-Trams [M] (trams that run at least every 15 mins) and „normal“ buses and trams.
 And no matter what time it is, there is nearly always a possibility to move around in Berlin.
 The undergound keeps working 24hrs at the weekend (Fri/Sat & Sat/Sun).
 Weekdays, there is a good night bus system with several connection points in whole of Berlin running at least all 30 mins.